 In any case, it’s hardly as if human-looking pods are a thing of the paranoid 1950s (or of our own even more paranoid era).
 Has there ever been a time when the vast majority of humankind was anything but unthinking, unfeeling, walking, talking pods?

 And by the way, I just saw Kevin McCarthy (he of “They’re here already!
 You’re next!
 You’re next!
-You’re next!”) in the 2006 release Loving Annabelle.
-(Shortly, I’ll be posting a review of this intelligent, touching drama.)
+You’re next!”) in the 2006 lesbian romantic drama Loving Annabelle.
 In the film, McCarthy, 92 or whereabouts but looking about two decades younger, has several good moments as a quirky Catholic priest.

 Perhaps the real McCarthy is like the character he played in the 1960 Twilight Zone episode “Long Live Walter Jameson” – the poor guy who, as a result of some twilight-zoneish spook or other, was destined to live on forever.

 Update: The Invasion turned out to be a critical and commercial bomb.